mandatoryhashtags/thefatguyjourney-com/_posts/2019-9-04-Three-months-later.md

 * No workout, food cheat day

 So what exactly am I eating?
 I am glad you asked.
-I eat clean (mostly) I do eat some stuff that is not great like Sam's choice aged bacon and cheddar burgers.
-They are a good protein source, they are grilled so MFP is not exactly right on the fat content most of that coooks off on the grill.
+I eat clean (mostly) I do eat some stuff that is not great like Sam's choice aged bacon and cheddar burgers (yum!).
+They are a good protein source, they are grilled so MFP is not exactly right on the fat content most of that cooks off on the grill.
 I do not eat enough vegetables which I have a problem here, I like veggies but my girlfriend hates them.
 I bought some stir fry veggies for food prep this week and will be adding them in.

 I am also doing regular food prep (thank you Walmart Grocery orders).